 Born in Ohio County on June 12, 1859, Musker L. Heavrin was the son of Francis Marion and Atelia Felix Heavrin.
 Described as being "born and reared on the farm", Heavrin attended public schools local to his home county and later began a teaching career, in addition to attending the Hartford College.
 He began studying law at the University of Louisville's School of Law and is recorded by the Hartford Republican as "graduating with high honors" from that institution in the mid-1880s.

-After his graduation Heavrin returned to Hartford and opened a law practice.
-Within a few years of embarking on his profession Heavrin acquired a reputation as a lawyer of "sound judgement, tact and ability", and this sterling character assessment "soon placed him at the head of the bar in Western Kentucky."
+After his graduation, Heavrin returned to Hartford and opened a law practice.
+Within a few years of embarking on his profession Heavrin acquired a reputation as a lawyer of "sound judgment, tact and ability", and this sterling character assessment "soon placed him at the head of the bar in Western Kentucky."
 He married in September 1888 to Ms. Mary Mollie Cox (1868-1925).
-The couple were married for over thirty years until her passing in February 1925, and it is recorded that the couple remained childless.
+The couple was married for over thirty years until her passing in February 1925, and it is recorded that the couple remained childless.